vttresearch/north_european_model/README.md

 The model supports few user given additional options.
 All these are optional.
 Behaviour and default values are listed below.
 * --modelYear [2025, 2030].
 Default 2025.
 Allows a quick selection of the the modelled year.
 Currently two options and impacts only district heating demand.
-* --tsYear  allows a quick selection of which time series year the model uses.
+* --tsYear [0, 2011-2016].
+Default 2015. allows a quick selection of which time series year the model uses.
 Giving this parameter greatly reduces the solve time as the model drops ts data from other years.
-Default value = none, which means that the model will use full time series and user is responsible for giving the correct starting time step.
+By giving value 0, user can run the model with multiyear time series, but the user is responsible for giving the correct starting time step and checking for error.
+This feature (tsYear=0) is untested.
-* --forecasts [none, 2, 4].
-Default value: none. **Recommended value: 2**.
-Enables reading forecast timeseries and activating relevant sections in the model.
-Currently Accepted values are none (realized values only), 2 (realized values and 1 central forecast), or 4 (realized values, 1 central forecast, 1 difficult forecast, 1 easy forecast).
-In difficult, we use low hydro inflow, high demand inflows, and average VRE.
-* --modelledDays [1-365] defines the amount of days the model runs.
-If not given, the default value is 365.
+* --modelledDays [1-365].
+Default 365.
+This option defines the amount of modelled days.
 If used with tsYear, the maximum value is 365.
+* --forecasts [1, 2, 4].
+Default value: 4.
+Activates forecasts in the model and requires 10p, 50p, and 90p time series filen in the input folder.
+Currently Accepted values are 1 (realized values only), 2 (realized values and 1 central forecast), or 4 (realized values, 1 central forecast, 1 difficult forecast, 1 easy forecast).
+It is recommended to use 4 forecasts due to improved hydro power modelling.
-* --priceMultiplier [positive float] allows a quick command line adjustmenet of fuel and emission prices.
+* --priceMultiplier [positive float].
+Default 1. allows a quick command line adjustmenet of fuel and emission prices.
 The multiplier is applied fully to fuel prices and half to emission prices.
 E.g priceMultiplier = 0.7 means that fuel price are -30% and emission price -15%.